-Research scientists work in commercial or government laboratories, hospitals and higher education institutions.
+You can find employment in commercial or government laboratories, hospitals and higher education institutions.

 Attendance at academic conferences across the world is considered part of the job, rather than an additional activity.
-Reading journals is another important aspect of their work.
+Reading journals is another important aspect of the work.